conda/ceps/cep-????.md

 #### `__archspec`

 This virtual package MUST be always present, with the version set to `1`.
 The build string SHOULD reflect the detected CPU microarchitecture when the target platform matches the native platform, as provided by the generic values in the [`archspec/archspec-json` database](https://github.com/archspec/archspec-json/blob/v0.2.5/cpu/microarchitectures.json), plus some exceptions.

-For example,  `conda/conda` reports its generic values for Intel/AMD and `m*` names for Apple:
+For example,  `conda/conda` reports its generic values for Intel/AMD and vendor-specific names for Apple:

 - Generic: `x86_64_v1`, `x86_64_v2`, `x86_64_v3`, `x86_64_v4`, `arm`, `ppc`...
 - Apple: For M1, the value is `m1`.
 M2 and M3 are reported as `m2` and `m3`, respectively.